arazi47/reddit-saved-submissions-downloader/README.md

 4. Open `config.ini` and complete the variables as follows:

-   4.1 clientId: copy the text under `personal use script`
+   4.1 `client_id`: copy the text under `personal use script`

-   4.2 clientSecret: copy the text to the right of `secret`
+   4.2 `client_secret`: copy the text to the right of `secret`

-   4.3 Fill in your Reddit username & password
+   4.3 `username`: your Reddit username

-   4.4 userAgent: leave it like that
+   4.4 `password`: your Reddit password

-   4.5 pagesToCrawl: how many saved pages on Reddit you'd like the app to crawl and download the submissions from
+   4.5 `pages_to_crawl`: how many saved pages on Reddit you'd like the app to crawl and download the submissions from

 ## Notes
 1. You need to have Python 3 installed in order for the app to run.